ayushneekhar/FitTrackApp/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## How to Contribute

+We welcome contributions to FitTrackApp!
+If you're interested in helping improve the app, please consider the following:

+**Reporting Bugs:**
+- If you find a bug, please open an issue on our GitHub repository.
+- Describe the bug in detail, including steps to reproduce it, expected behavior, and actual behavior.
+- Include information about your environment (e.g., device, OS version) if relevant.

+**Suggesting Enhancements:**
+- If you have an idea for a new feature or an improvement to an existing one, please open an issue to discuss it.
+- Provide a clear and detailed explanation of your suggestion and why it would be beneficial.

+**Making Code Contributions:**
+1.  **Fork the repository** to your own GitHub account.
+2.  **Create a new branch** for your changes: `git checkout -b feature/your-feature-name` or `bugfix/your-bug-fix`.
+3.  **Make your changes** and ensure they follow the project's coding style (if specified).
+4.  **Test your changes** thoroughly.
+5.  **Commit your changes** with a clear and descriptive commit message.
+6.  **Push your branch** to your forked repository: `git push origin feature/your-feature-name`.
+7.  **Open a pull request** to the main repository, detailing the changes you've made.

+We appreciate your help in making FitTrackApp better!